tanbinh123/adidas-technical-challenge/README.md

 <a name="end-anchor"></a>
 ## THE END

-Thanks for taking your time on reading all of this!
+Thanks for taking your time in reading all of this!